-You are urged to read the entire proxy statement/prospectus before deciding how to vote your shares.
-In this proxy statement/prospectus, the words "we" and "us" refer to Summit, South Branch and Potomac together.
-In addition, we anticipate South Branch will change its name to "Summit Financial Group, Inc.", so you will see the words "Summit" and "South Branch" used interchangeably.
+You are urged to read the entire document before deciding how to vote your shares.
+We anticipate South Branch will change its name to "Summit Financial Group, Inc.", so you will see the words "Summit" and "South Branch" used interchangeably.

-The Merger (Pages 27 and 30)
+The Merger (Pages 27 - 33)

 The merger agreement provides that the merger is intended to be a merger of equals.
-We propose a merger between Potomac Interim Bank, Inc., a wholly-owned subsidiary of Summit, and Potomac, with Potomac continuing as the surviving corporation and becoming a wholly-owned subsidiary of South Branch, which will change its name to "Summit Financial Group, Inc." Therefore, the exchange ratio is based on the book values of Potomac and South Branch.
+We propose a merger of South Branch and Potomac, with Potomac continuing as the surviving corporation and becoming a wholly-owned subsidiary of South Branch, which will change its name to "Summit Financial Group, Inc." Therefore, the exchange ratio is based on the book values of Potomac and South Branch.
 Not only does the merger agreement provide for the change of South Branch's name to that of Summit, it includes a number of provisions about the operations of the combined company.
 For example, Potomac will retain its officers and directors, except that two individuals of South Branch will be appointed to serve on the Board of Directors of Potomac when the merger is completed.